 Germein Reserve Walking Trails & Wildlife Picnics, Port MacDonnell, SA

-Don’t forget to take a tour on the many scenic trails around the reserve, which range from 750 meters up to 1,250 meters in length.
-Trails starts at the following spots: Lions Park, Clarke Park, and Dingley Dell.
+Don’t forget to take a tour of the many scenic trails around the reserve, which range from 750 meters up to 1,250 meters in length.
+Trails start at the following spots: Lions Park, Clarke Park, and Dingley Dell.
 The trail that runs from Lions Park to the Frog Park Walk is wheelchair friendly, too.